-The traditional Denials and Appeals (D&A) management process continues to labor under the twin burden of growing costs and complexity.
+The traditional denials and appeals (D&A) management process continues to labor under the twin burden of growing costs and complexity.
 Ongoing reliance on paper records and manual processing not only costs hospitals and patients time and money but also impacts customer experience.
-Studies show that an average of 63% of denied claims are recoverable, but hospitals pay a heavy price for it – $118 per claim – translating to about $9 BN a year in appeals related administrative costs.1 This is where the transformative powers of Intelligent Automation can come to the aid of Providers.
+Studies show that an average of 63% of denied claims are recoverable, but hospitals pay a heavy price for it – $118 per claim – translating to about $9 BN a year in appeals-related administrative costs.
+This is where the transformative powers of Intelligent Automation can come to the aid of Providers.

-Despite the proliferation of automation technologies that can accelerate D&A management, nearly a third of the Healthcare Providers rely on manual resolution, as per a HIMSS survey.2 Legacy revenue cycle management systems require manual data input, compilation and segregation, and increasing cycle time, turning the focus away from patient care to data management.
+Despite the proliferation of automation technologies that can accelerate D&A management, nearly a third of the Healthcare Providers rely on manual resolution, as per a HIMSS survey.
+Legacy revenue cycle management systems require manual data input, compilation and segregation, increasing cycle time and turning the focus away from patient care to data management.
 Additionally, it also results in human errors (see Figure 1), leading to delayed patient appeals or complaints, negative experiences, compliance issues, and ultimately loss of reputation and revenue for hospitals.

 At the same time, Healthcare Providers are struggling to improve compliance, increase productivity, minimize penalties, increase visibility and transparency – all while lowering operational costs and enhancing the patient experience.

-Intelligent automation is the amalgamation of Robotic Process Automation (RPA) and Artificial Intelligence (AI).
+Intelligent Automation is the amalgamation of Robotic Process Automation (RPA) and Artificial Intelligence (AI).
 On the one hand, RPA automates rule-based repetitive tasks, helping healthcare organizations manage costs, reduce errors, and improve efficiency.
-On the other, Intelligent Automation helps extract relevant content using technologies such as Optical Character Recognition and combines it with intelligent workflows to accelerate the entire process.
+On the other, AI helps extract relevant content using technologies such as Optical Character Recognition and combines it with intelligent workflows to accelerate the entire process.

-A healthcare provider receives a high volume of denials.
+A typical Healthcare Provider receives a high volume of denials.
 These claims rejections must be classified as a certain type and routed to the appropriate team to resolve.
-Classifying these denials is typically a manual process.
-Moreover, applying consistent human judgment to provide accurate sub classifications – expedite, appeal or accept etc. – is challenging.
+Classifying these denials is usually a manual process.
+Moreover, applying consistent human judgement to provide accurate sub-classifications – expedite, appeal or accept, etc. – is challenging.

 The operations involved in handling denials and appeals – document management, business process management, and review and monitoring – lend themselves perfectly to Intelligent Automation. (see Figure 2).

-The global pandemic has further accelerated the need for automation to improve patient experience while reducing operational costs.
+The global health crisis has further accelerated the need for automation to improve the patient experience while reducing operational costs.
 Applying a digital-first approach to D&A management will put Providers on the path to end-to-end digitization, impacting every aspect of the value chain – from boosting efficiencies and productivity to elevating patient experience and outcomes.